Energy-Efficient Proactive Caching with Multipath Routing: System Model

 where $\beta$ is the energy cost for transmitting 1-bit of information within a single hop; $N_{aep}$ expresses the number of hops on path $p\in\mathcal{P}_{ae}$ and $\mathcal{P}_{ae}$ represents all available paths between AR $a$ and caching node $e$; notably $N_{aep}=0$ if $a=e$; $y_{naep}$ is a decision variable with

 \hangafter 1 \hangindent 2em

 \\$ y_{naep}\!=\! $ It is worth noting that we do not take the static energy consumption of network devices into consideration, such as the idle power to support routers and network interfaces.
-In this paper, these devices are assumed to keep power-on to provide various kinds of network services for different requests, instead of only content caching.
+The rational behind this is that in this paper we assume that these devices are being kept in power-on mode to provide various kinds of network services for different requests, instead of only content caching.